Family Science and Human Development (FSHD)

 FSHD 316 Service-Learning Experiences with Families and Children (3 credits)

-Prerequisite(s): FSHD 200 and PSYC 101.
+Prerequisite(s): FSHD 101 (formerly FSHD 200) and PSYC 101.
 Restriction(s): Majors and minors within the Family Science and Human Development department.
 Thirty-five hours of field work required.
 Students engage in real-life service experience working on issues identified by the community organizations.
 By collaborating with community partners, students gain an understanding of civic engagement, diverse families, advocacy, program development, and the importance of reflection throughout the service experience.
 Students are required to provide three hours of weekly service with a community partner organization that works with families and/or children.

 FSHD 317 Fieldwork Experience in Family Science and Human Development: The Hospitalized Child (3 credits)